LouGabian/LouGabian/README.md

 ## Hi there 👋

 My name is Jonathan from France.
-I'm 36.
-I started as a coded self-learner in february 2023.
-Starting with web languages.
+I'm 37.
+I started as a coded self-learner in February 2023.
+I was starting with web languages.
-My goal today is just to have fun and play with code.
+My goal today is to have fun and play with code.
-I come first from the world of graphics branding, so I have some experience in Webdesign, Ui/Ux.
+I come first from graphics branding, so I have some experience in web design and Ui/Ux.

 <h3>Technologies:</h3>

 <ul>
 <li>✅ Known languages: <strong>HTML/CSS/JS</strong> </li>
 <li>🌱 In Training: <strong>SWIFT</strong></li>
-<li>🔜 Interested in: <strong>DevOPS</strong></li>
+<li>🔜 For later: <strong>REACT/VueJS/PHP</strong></li>
-<li>🔜 For later: <strong>REACT/VueJS</strong></li>
+<li>🔜 Interested in: <strong>Apps, web</strong> and ever graphism skils.</li>
 </ul>

 -- 💬 If I can help you.
 I will do my best 💪🏻--